 Competition Helps Public Relations

-Businesses in strict competition would benefit from showing that their organization is not just a faceless corporation.
+Businesses in stiff competition would benefit from showing that their organization is not just a faceless corporation.
 By improving the efficiency of your organization, you can cut down on excessive resource use, ultimately helping the environment.
 This will make your business look better in the public eye.
 One business might try to take advantage of an environmental hazard by sponsoring a relief effort.
 Dawn Dish Soap gained a great deal of good PR during their “Wildlife Campaign” where they sponsored the cleaning of animals affected by the BP oil spill.
 At the time, the dish soap market was so over-saturated that there was little preference amongst brands.
 This PR move set Dawn apart from its competition in the eyes of consumers.
 This increased their revenue and public image greatly.

 In conclusion, competition keeps businesses healthy by forcing them to adapt.
 A business that remains stagnant will be unsuited for unexpected change.
-Those who embrace competition often benefit the most.
+Those who embrace competition usually benefit the most.
 It is through competition that businesses reach their highest potential.